Anne-Marie Bradley MBACP Person-Centred Counsellor

 "I felt I could be jumbled up and you could still follow and understand me.
 What a relief."
 MM

-My sole aim will be to be to stay in tune with how you are feeling and to connect with your experience.
+My aim will be to be to stay in tune with how you are feeling and to connect with your experience.

 In this way you can move around freely and explore how you are feeling.
 It's simple, yet it can have a powerful effect.
 Once you are able to move freely in your experience emotions surface, new understanding emerges and with this movement comes change that allows you to move forward.